 - the going concern assumption, and the viability statement;

-- compliance with accounting standards;
+- compliance with present and future accounting standards;

 - compliance with Stock Exchange Listing Rules and other legal requirements; and